Alternatively, you may download the application to register.

 The Hopkins Raspberry Festival Royalty Candidate Program is seeking qualified young ladies to compete for the titles of Hopkins Raspberry Festival Queen or Princesses.

-Qualified candidates are young women between the ages of 17-25, a graduate of high school by June 2013, have never been married, divorced or pregnant and must live, work OR attend school in the Hopkins or Minnetonka School Districts (graduates of Hopkins or Minnetonka School Districts attending college elsewhere still qualify).
+Qualified candidates are young women between the ages of 17-25 as of July 1st, 2014, a graduate of high school by June 2015, have never been married, divorced or pregnant and must live, work OR attend school in the Hopkins or Minnetonka School Districts (graduates of Hopkins or Minnetonka School Districts attending college elsewhere still qualify).

 This is a great opportunity to earn college scholarships, wardrobe, travel opportunities, and to make a difference in your community.
 A candidate orientation will take place in June.